Fellowship & Ministry

-Why is church membership important?
+Why is church fellowship important?

-Biblical church membership is important because the church presents God’s witness to himself in the world.
+Biblical church fellowship is important because the church presents God’s witness to himself in the world.
 It displays his glory.
 In the church’s membership, then, non-Christians should see in the lives of God’s changed people that God is holy and gracious and that his gospel is powerful for saving and transforming sinners.

 We are called into services by God to provide spiritual network, to equip, educate, encourage, empower, and endorse the servants of Christ, but also establish a strong network of men and women of the Kingdom of God moving forward in helping others change their lives for the better.